Don Shula, legendary NFL head coach, dies at 90

 Shula got his start coaching with the Baltimore Colts in 1963 when he was just 33.
 He coached the Colts from 1963 to 1969 before taking over the Dolphins in 1970.
 With the Colts, Shula was 71-23-4 and led the team to an NFL Championship in 1968.

 He coached the Dolphins for 26 seasons, with his final season coming in 1995.
 He led the Dolphins to five AFC Championships and two Super Bowl victories while the coach of the Fish.

-His team with Bob Griese and Larry Csonka became the only team to finish the regular season unbeaten and win the Super Bowl.
+His team with Bob Griese and Larry Csonka became the only one to finish the regular season unbeaten and win the Super Bowl.
 The New England Patriots would eventually be the second team to finish the regular season unbeaten but would eventually lose in the Super Bowl.

 Out of the 33 years of being a head coach in the NFL, Shula only had two losing seasons.